The Java EE 7 Tutorial

 UIComponent is identified by two names:

-component-family specifies the purpose of the component (input or output, for instance), while
+component-family specifies the general purpose of the component (input or output, for instance), and

 component-type indicates the specific purpose of a component, such as a text input field or a command button.